You could spend a lifetime getting to know a megalopolis like Tokyo, and there are so many things you could do when you’re visiting.

 12. Shop for Traditional Crafts

-As with sushi, so with traditional crafts: Quality trumps quantity anytime.
+As with sushi, so with traditional crafts: Quality trumps quantity any time.
 Tokyo has all manner of specialist shops catering to specific tastes — the following places are just the ones I like.

 Aoyama Square showcases high-quality traditional crafts from across Japan, with the added criterion that all products must be used in everyday life.
 They’re not cheap, but you get what you pay for, and everything is priced accordingly.
 You’ll find everything from ceramics and lacquerware to paper and wood products.